The Complete Moving Guide for Single Parents

-- Lodging: If you are traveling a long distance, see if there are friends or family on your route.
+- Lodging: If you’re a single mom moving across the country, see if there are friends or family on your route.
 Staying with a cousin for one night could save a ton over the cost of a hotel.

 - Deposits: If your utilities or new apartment require a deposit, ask if those can be waived or paid in increments instead of all at once.
 Sometimes these companies are willing to work with customers, especially those with good credit.

-GoodCall reached out to writers who focus on parenting for some advice to help with your move.
-Here’s what they had to share on how to relocate as a single mom.
+MYMOVE reached out to writer Kaywanda Lamb who focuses on parenting for some advice to help with your move.
+Here’s what she had to share on how to relocate as a single mom.